FAQs

 Do you allow electronics at camp?

-For years, Camp Micah has struggled to balance camp life with technology.
-At camp, we try to assist kids in unplugging for the summer.
+At camp, we support kids in being unplugged for the summer.
 For many reasons, including the safety of our campers, we find it necessary to prohibit campers from accessing the internet while at camp.
 Technology changes so fast and it’s difficult to keep up with which devices have the ability to connect to the internet (whether via Wi-Fi or 4G/5G/LTE).
 We have, therefore, instituted a NO SCREENS policy at camp.
 In order to restrict campers’ access to the internet, and to assist them in unplugging and enjoying camp life.
 We do encourage campers to bring a music playing device, if they wish, and there are MP3 players available that do not have games, screens, videos, or access to the internet.
 For avid readers, we encourage sending good old fashioned books to camp!

 How does the scheduling system work?

 Our schedule offers campers the opportunity to choose their activities within a structured format.
 Although each camper has a certain amount of choice, the scheduling system is designed to encourage a well-rounded day filled with water activities, sports, the arts and more.
-Campers are able to rank their preferred activities on-line before camp begins.
-They then have opportunities to modify their personalized schedules when they arrive at camp.
+Campers are able to rank their preferred activities on-line in the spring and an individual schedule is crafted for them before camp begins.

 Click here to read more about the daily program at Camp Micah.